Wuthering Heights: Nelly's tale

-Three years after his departure, with Edgar and Catherine having married in the meantime, Heathcliff unexpectedly returns, now a wealthy gentleman.
+Three years after his departure, with Edgar and Catherine now wed and expecting children, Heathcliff unexpectedly returns, now a wealthy gentleman.
 He encourages Isabella's infatuation with him as a means of revenge on Catherine.
-Enraged by Heathcliff's constant presence at Thrushcross Grange, Edgar cuts off contact.
-Catherine responds by locking herself in her room and refusing food; pregnant with Edgar's child, she never fully recovers.
-At Wuthering Heights, Heathcliff gambles with Hindley, who mortgages the property to him to pay his debts.
+Enraged by Heathcliff's constant presence at Thrushcross Grange, Edgar banishes him.
+Catherine responds by locking herself in her room and refusing food; she never fully recovers.
+At Wuthering Heights, Heathcliff exploits Hindley's gambling addiction and compels him to mortgage the estate to cover his losses.
 Heathcliff elopes with Isabella, but the relationship fails and they soon return.

 When Heathcliff discovers that Catherine is dying, he visits her in secret.
 She dies shortly after giving birth to a daughter, Cathy, and Heathcliff rages, calling on her ghost to haunt him for as long as he lives.
-Isabella flees south where she gives birth to Heathcliff's son, Linton.
-Hindley dies six months later, leaving Heathcliff as master of Wuthering Heights.
+Isabella, bitter over Heathcliff's devotion to a dead woman, flees south where she gives birth to Heathcliff's son, a sickly boy named Linton.
+Hindley dies six months later of alcoholism, and Heathcliff then takes possession of Wuthering Heights as its new master.

 Twelve years later, after Isabella's death, the still-sickly Linton is brought back to live with his uncle Edgar at the Grange, but Heathcliff insists that his son must instead live with him.
 Cathy and Linton (respectively at the Grange and Wuthering Heights) gradually develop a relationship.
-Heathcliff schemes to ensure that they marry, and on Edgar's death demands that the couple move in with him.
+Heathcliff schemes to ensure that they marry in order to ensure his claim to Thrushcross Grange, and on Edgar's death demands that the couple move in with him.
 He becomes increasingly wild and reveals that on the night Catherine died he dug up her grave, and ever since has been plagued by her ghost.
-When Linton dies, Cathy has no option but to remain at Wuthering Heights.
+When Linton unexpectedly dies, Cathy has no option but to remain at Wuthering Heights.